 State Farm vs Liberty Mutual: discounts

-Almost every insurer offers discounts, which can play a big role in reducing your premium.
-When looking at Liberty Mutual vs State Farm, the former comes out on top with 17 listed discounts compared to State Farm’s 13.
-However, discounts you may qualify for will depend on your circumstances.
+Almost every insurer offers at least a few car insurance discounts, which can play a big role in reducing your premium.
+When looking at Liberty Mutual vs State Farm, both carriers offer a decent list of savings opportunities.
+However, the discounts that you qualify for will depend on your circumstances.
 The following discounts from each provider may provide significant savings for drivers who qualify.

-- Drive Safe and Save — State Farm’s telematics discount rewards you for installing an app on your smartphone that sends the company real-time info on your driving skills.
-Demonstrate good driving and you may be able to save up to 30% in most states.
+- Drive Safe and Save: State Farm’s telematics discount rewards you for installing an app on your smartphone that sends the company real-time info on your driving skills.
+Demonstrate good driving and you may be able to save up to 30% on certain coverage types in most states.

-- Steer Clear — This discount is for drivers under 25 years of age without any at-fault accidents or moving violations.
-Stay that way for three years and you could save as much as 20%.
+- Steer Clear: This discount is for drivers under 25 years of age without any at-fault accidents or moving violations.
+Stay that way for three years and you could save on your premium.

-- Bundling — If you have homeowners, renters, condo or life insurance with State Farm in addition to your auto insurance, you can save up to 17%.
+- Bundling: If you have homeowners, renters, condo or life insurance with State Farm in addition to your auto insurance, you can save money on several different policies.

-- Military — Liberty Mutual is one of the few providers who offers a specific military discount if you are an active, retired or reserved member of the U.S. Armed Forces.
+- Military: Liberty Mutual offers a specific military discount if you are an active, retired or reserved member of the U.S. Armed Forces.

-- Accident-free — If you avoid accidents and remain accident-free for several years, you will receive a savings on your Liberty Mutual policy.
+- Accident-free: If you avoid accidents and remain accident-free for several years, you could receive savings on your Liberty Mutual policy.
 Exact savings amount and availability will vary by state.

-- Online policy purchase — By purchasing your policy online with Liberty Mutual, you can save an average of 12% on your auto coverages, as applicable by state.
+- Online policy purchase: By purchasing your policy online with Liberty Mutual, you can save money on your premium, depending on the state you live in.